Swethaa-git/PDF-Summarizer/README.md

 - You can chat with the PDFs and ask questions to get answers from the document content.
 - The app includes a basic login and signup system using SQLite.
 - It stores your documents in chunks and makes them searchable using FAISS.
-- It has a neat and responsive interface styled with HTML and CSS.

 ---